grinnell-cs/csc151-dh/_eboards/eboard40-1.md

 > Traditionally, you lose a reading, lab, or LA for each two tokens you've overspent.
 (I try to pick the one that is least harmful.)

-> This semester: I'm wiping the slate clean (as of 8am today).
-You now have `(max current-tokens (+ base-tokens section-tokens))`
+> This semester: I'm wiping the slate clean (as long as you showed up to class).

-> `base-tokens` are the three tokens everyone started with plus the extra one you earned for reviewing the mentors.

-> `section-tokens` are the tokens you earned as a section for, say, a high response rate on one of the surveys.
-Section 1 has 4 section tokens.

 > Note: I have not reviewed recent tokens.
 Let me know if you still need me to do so.